matthew-tfs/mjcb.io/content/blog/00036-visual-studio-code-with-latex-follow-up.md

 ### Jira and Bitbucket (Official) ###

 I have been using Atlassian products since late 2009 and for many reasons I favour Bitbucket over GitHub.
-At the end of the day it is all Git, so the hosting provider makes no real difference to me, I only like Bitbucket because it integrates with all of the other Atlassian products that I also use alongside it.
+At the end of the day, it is all Git, so the hosting provider makes no real difference to me, I only like Bitbucket because it integrates with all the other Atlassian products that I also use alongside it.
 Atlassian provides an official plugin for Bitbucket in the [Jira and Bitbucket (Official)](https://bitbucket.org/atlassianlabs/atlascode/src/main/) extension, which provides excellent integration with Visual Studio Code.
 It works even better when you also use the [Sourcetree](https://www.sourcetreeapp.com) application from Atlassian.
-If you don't use Jira you can disable that functionality if you want.
+If you don't use Jira, you can disable that functionality if you want.

 The extension allows the ability to view changes and make commits to Bitbucket directly from VS Code.